 At PNBHS, we currently have four teams that compete in scrimmages held at different venues in the Manawatu.
 PNBHS enter two robots in the National Robotics Competition held in Auckland during the last weekend in February every year.
-2015/16 was a massive learning experience for our teams which comprised primarily of juniors.
-The one robot, Iron, finished 6th out of 32 teams in their division.
-In the knockout stage their alliance (4th seed) were beaten by the 5th seeded alliance.
+2017/18 was a massive learning experience for our junior team.
+Their robot, Tungsten, finished 39th out of 67 teams.
 The experience was invaluable for development of these members.

 Between Nationals and the World Championships in April, Kiwibots New Zealand develop a beginner game, Kiwi Challenge, with some restrictions on the parts that can be used.
 This allows more teams to compete and develop their juniors’ understanding of Science, Technology and Engineering.